anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You're not obligated to win.
-You're obligated to keep trying to do the best you can every day.
+Quote: You give before you get.

-By: Marian Wright Edelman
+By: Napoleon Hill